zorbeytorunoglu/KangalClicker/README.md

 # KangalClicker
-wasmJS project made with cmp, just for fun, about 45 minutes of coding, don't take it seriously, but it was really fun
+wasmJS project made with cmp, just for fun, about 45 minutes of coding, don't take it seriously, but it was really fun because i'm from Sivas.

-I'm from Sivas.

 [Video](https://youtu.be/vgQzk7EevvA)